A 3-day adventure from Las Vegas to Zion and Bryce Canyon national parks.

 Wake Up in Zion:

-Start your morning off with a leisure stroll and look for the 207 species of birds that call Zion National Park home.
+If you like, start your morning off with a leisure stroll and look for the 207 species of birds that call Zion National Park home.
 Bird lists available at the visitors centers.

 Getting to Bryce Canyon: